sarahalang/starter-academic-website/content/authors/admin/_index.md

   url: "https://informationsmodellierung.uni-graz.at"

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include leveraging Computational Humanities for the historiography of Alchemy and Chymistry.
-Feminist and author of the blog (LaTeX Ninja'ing and the Digital Humanities)[https://latex-ninja.com/].
+Feminist and author of the blog [LaTeX Ninja'ing and the Digital Humanities](https://latex-ninja.com/).
 (Still) Deeply rooted in Classics.
 Currently Digital Humanities Fellow at Institut für Europäische Geschichte (IEG) Mainz.

 interests:
 - Computational Humanities